How to stop those nuisance calls

 What can I do to avoid scams or premium rate numbers?

 Scammers are always coming up with new ways to get their hands on your info, so stay alert all the time.
 If you’re calling your bank, only ever use numbers from places you can trust, like on the back of your card or a bank statement.
 Keep in mind that your bank will never ask you to give them your account details or a full password over the phone.
 Also, remember calls to numbers starting with 090 can be expensive.
+And numbers starting with 070 or 076 might look like mobile numbers, but they can cost considerably more to call.

 If your bills are showing calls to premium rate numbers you didn't make, check all of the kit connected to your telephone line.
 Something may be dialling premium rate numbers without you knowing.